aspose-cells/Aspose.Cells-API-References/english/go-cpp/CalculationData/GetCellColumn/_index.md

 ## GetCellColumn function

-Gets the column index of the cell where the function is in.
+Gets the column index of the cell where the function is.

 ```go